Clark County, Washington, to declare measles outbreak over

 The announcement is conditioned on there being no new infections reported over the weekend.

-Since January, there have been 73 confirmed cases, mostly children under 10.
+Since January, there have been 73 confirmed cases in Clark County, mostly children under 10.
 The incubation period for the highly contagious respiratory disease is seven to 21 days.
 "We wanted to wait for two full incubation periods," a spokesperson for the Clark County public health department told NBC News.

 The Centers for Disease Control and Prevention reported this week that measles cases in the U.S. have reached the highest number since the disease was eliminated in 2000.